epi2me-labs/wf-metagenomics/README.md

 + *What does the `test_data` folder contain?* - This folder contains several small datasets, real and simulated, for testing the workflow with different parameters and use cases.

-+ *Is it possible to run the real time approach in the cloud?* - No, the real time pipeline is not yet available to be run in the cloud.